 - Lock all of your windows and doors, even windows and french or sliding glass doors to a second floor room as a determined home intruder can use a ladder to access the second floor.
 An unlocked door or window is one of the most common ways an intruder will enter a home, especially through an open or unlocked bathroom or basement window.
 Let’s change that.

 - Have a solid core door for your master bedroom, closet and bathroom (if you have a separate bathroom door) with a quality deadbolt and use 3 1/2″ or longer screws for hinges and strike plates.
 Should someone break into your home while you’re sleeping, the last thing an intruder will expect is a locked master bedroom with a solid core door and deadbolt.
 This can buy you some precious time to wake up and get ready to implement your home defense plan.

 - Protect your deadbolt locks from bumping, picking or unauthorized entry using a device such as the Flip Guard.
 The Flip Guard is an inexpensive device (about $19 as of today from Home Depot online only) which prevents your deadbolt knob from being turned to unlock it even when using the key that came with the lock.
 Especially if you are a renter, the Flip Guard can prevent an unauthorized visit from your superintendent or landlord using a Master Key WHILE YOU ARE HOME (i.e. you are in the shower, in bed, etc.).
 Here’s one guy’s story of an unauthorized visit from his landlord.

-- When you are home alone in your master bedroom (sleeping) or bathroom (taking a shower) even during the day, LOCK THE DOOR (preferably a deadbolt) and have your emergency cell phone and gun within reach.
+- When you are home alone in your master bedroom (sleeping) or bathroom (taking a shower) even during the day, LOCK THE DOOR (preferably with a deadbolt) and have your emergency cell phone and gun within reach.
 If you don’t have a deadbolt lock on your master bedroom door or bathroom, install one (see #4 above).